 A long weekend in Mildura for a special concert necessitated a flight rather than wasting 6 hours each way in the car.
 The plane was a Dash 8 (de Havilland Canada Dash 8 – Series 300) taking 50 passengers.
 After having become used to the larger jet planes, even for short haul trips, this seemed really tiny.
 Since then we have also been put on the Embraer EMB 120, a similar sized craft, for flights to Adelaide.

 We once took the leap, literally, and tried our hand at paragliding while on a driving holiday in the South Island, New Zealand.
-While not powered by machine, but by wind and updraughts, this was a pure form of flight.
-The flight took place off Mt Cavendish, just outside Christchurch.
-We didn’t do it alone, however, as our instructor clipped his harness to ours as the parachute lifted off the ground and filled with air and we ran, as instructed, towards the cliff edge, to be yanked skyward at the last moment.
+While not powered by machine, but by wind and warm updraughts, this was a pure form of flight.
+This experiencet took place off Mt Cavendish, just outside Christchurch.
+We didn’t do it alone, however, as our instructor clipped his harness to ours as the parachute lifted off the ground and filled with air as we ran, as instructed, towards the cliff edge, to be yanked skyward at the last moment.
 I let my husband go first – I was a coward – while I videoed the event.
 Then it was my turn and it was a real leap of faith, I can assure you!
 Each flight took about six minutes until we landed in the oval of a nearby school.

 Less frightening was our parasailing – from a speedboat out of Airlie Beach, Queensland.
 At least with that we were attached to the boat and the landing would have been softer had there been a problem!